 That said, you might ask if there are different performance and reliability criteria you should use depending on whether the SSD will be used in a home desktop computer, a data center, or an exploration vehicle on Mars.
 To help you out, SSD manufacturers are increasingly marketing SSDs for specific workloads such as write-intensive, read-intensive, or mixed-use.
 What that means is that some vendors allow the customer to select the optimal level of endurance and capacity for a particular SSD.
 For instance, an enterprise user with a high-transaction database might opt for a higher number of drive writes at the expense of capacity.
 Or, a user operating a database that does infrequent writes might choose a lower drive writes number and a higher capacity.
 By doing this, the manufacturers are hiding the complexity embedded in the technology like storage NAND (SLC, MLC, etc), caching, and so on.
 That said, it does make it easier to match your requirements to the best type of SSD.

 Signs of SSD Failure

 SSDs will eventually fail, but there usually are advance warnings of when that’s going to happen.
 You’ve likely encountered the dreaded clicking sound that emanates from a dying HDD.
-An SSD has no moving parts, so we won’t get an audible warning that an SSD is about to fail us.
-You should be paying attention for a number of indicators that your SSD is nearing its end of life, and take action by replacing that drive with a new one.
+An SSD has no moving parts, so you won’t get an audible warning that an SSD is about to fail.
+You should be paying attention to a number of indicators that your SSD is nearing its end of life, and take action by replacing that drive with a new one.

 1) Errors Involving Bad Blocks